SS 433: System

 The compact central object is consuming the companion star which rapidly loses mass into an accretion disc formed around the central object.
 The accretion disc is subject to extreme heating as it spirals into the primary and this heating causes the accretion disc to give off intense X-rays and opposing jets of hot hydrogen along the axis of rotation, above and below the plane of the accretion disc.
 The material in the jets travels at 26% of the speed of light.
 The companion star presumably had lower mass than the original primary object and was therefore longer lived.
 Estimates for its mass range from 3 to 30 solar masses.
 The primary and secondary orbit each other at a very close distance in stellar terms, with an orbital period of 13.082 days.
-Their orbit is very slightly eccentric, and its period is slowly increasing at a rate of about 1.0e-7 seconds per second, or about 3 seconds per year.
+Their orbit is very slightly eccentric, and its period is slowly increasing at a rate of about 3 seconds per year.